-- Developing the content of the curriculum.
-For example our PSHE scheme has a section on staying safe.
-We also have the NSPCC in to do workshops and assemblies.
-Each term we dedicate some time to discuss and extend knowledge on how to stay safe online. - Maintaining a school ethos which promotes a positive, supportive and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and peer on peer abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
-Pastoral support through ELSA, nurture and 1:1 counselling is offered. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 8, published in March 2019), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately and that the child's social worker is informed.
+- Developing the content of the curriculum coverage of units of work around keeping safe and healthy relationships, staying safe online as part of the PSHE, computing and science curriculum - Maintaining a school ethos which promotes a positive, supportive and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and peer on peer abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
+Our ELSA room will be access to allow this to happen, along with the ELSA resources. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed.